 We aspire to be a great school of public policy for the 21st Century and to be recognized as a leader in our field.

 The Duke Sanford School of Public Policy’s mission is to improve lives by researching the most pressing public policy issues and preparing students for lives of leadership, civic engagement and public service.

-Our distinguished faculty includes 4 members of National Academies, 17 who hold distinguished chairs, and accomplished professionals such as former senior civilian attorney for the U.S. Army Tom Taylor and former Washington Post managing editor Philip Bennett.
+Our distinguished faculty includes 5 members of National Academies, 19 who hold distinguished chairs, and accomplished professionals such as former senior civilian attorney for the U.S. Army Tom Taylor and former Facebook executive Matt Perault.

 Highlight for Basic Page

-We strive to be deeply engaged with the community of public policy makers in governments, international organizations, nonprofits, media organizations and the private sector.
-Our engagement should be a two-way street, both an avenue for projecting our research into policy and practice and a way for policy makers and practitioners to inform our teaching and research.
+We strive to make a difference.
+Students and faculty conduct research and volunteer in our community.
+One professor is now serving as our mayor!
+We are deeply engaged with state, national and international communities, too, including public policy makers in governments, international organizations, nonprofits, media organizations and the private sector.
+We want our engagement to be a two-way street, both an avenue for projecting our research into policy and practice and a way for policy makers and practitioners to inform our teaching and research.